Menu HOME HOME ABOUT SERVICES FAQ/RESOURCES CONTACT

 What is the difference between a Registered Dietitian/Medical Nutrition Therapist and Nutritionist?

-How long are your sessions and how much do you charge?
+How long are your sessions?

 What if I need to cancel my appointment?

-If your child is the client, together we will decide if it would be best to meet first on their behalf or as a complete unit.
+Absolutely.
+Individuals taking the path to wellness rely on companions for support.
+You may bring your children with you and they can quietly play with their toys while we chat.
+If your child is the client, we will determine together if it would be best to meet first on their behalf or as a collective cohort.

 Do you provide personal training?

-Peterson Nutrition & Fitness does not have an in house training facility for training regimens and unfortunately most health clubs no longer allow personal trainers that are not affiliated with their club to train clients.
+I will design a program and guide you but currently do not offer one-on-one personal training service.
+Peterson Nutrition & Fitness does not have an in-house training facility for training regimens.
+Unfortunately most health clubs no longer allow personal trainers that are not affiliated with their club to train clients.

 I need more information, or would feel better talking with someone live, can I call you?